Ennybukpo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-to creat directory my_dir with 751 permission changes group owner to schoolfor file hello change owner to vincent and group owner to staff
+to creat directory my_dir with 751 permission changes group owner to schoolfor file hello change owner to vincent and group owner to staff to change owner and group owner of hello to vincent and staff recpectively